Consumer Advisory Panel

 Western Australia

-Tara was diagnosed with stage IIb nodular melanoma in 2017, then in 2021 she became stage IV.
-Tara was involved in a clinical trial, with a complete response to treatment.
-She has a patient level experience with being on a clinical trial.
-Tara is also a member of the Melanoma Patients Australia group.
+Tara was diagnosed with stage IIB nodular melanoma in 2017, then in 2021 she became stage IV.
+Tara was a participant in a clinical trial coordinated by Melanoma and Skin Cancer Trials, and she has had a complete response to treatment.

 New South Wales